 provides a variation of Ní Dhuibhne’s trend to rewrite traditional stories in

 a contemporary context and here she recalls her background in folklore to

-create a fairytale atmosphere.
+atmosphere.
 Fond of taking walks near the residence where

 she spends the summer, the nameless first-person narrator finds herself in the